The PUC’s Role

 Annual Cost Adjustments – Electric & Natural Gas

-The PUC has established mechanisms to require the regulated electricity and natural gas providers to annual adjust their rates (increase or decrease) to reflect changes in the actual cost of wholesale energy.
+The PUC has established mechanisms to require the regulated electricity and natural gas utility service providers to annually adjust their rates (increase or decrease) to reflect changes in the actual cost of wholesale energy.
 Electric utilities do this with an annual Power Cost Adjustment, while natural gas utilities file a Purchased Gas Adjustment

 .
 These adjustments are designed to ensure the customer pays only actual commodity costs, with no mark-up or profit for the utility service provider.